JJGohildev/HR-Performance-KPI-dashboard/README.md

 ## Reporting automation

-The VBA module is designed to refresh workbook connections and pivot tables, update report metadata, and export the summary to PDF.
-It also includes optional Outlook email functionality controlled by workbook configuration.
-It requires the expected workbook sheets, named ranges, and a compatible Excel environment.
+The Excel VBA routine is designed to refresh workbook connections and pivot tables, update the report date, and export a PDF summary.
+It requires the supplied workbook configuration and a compatible Excel environment.
+Power BI refresh is handled separately.

-No measured time-saving percentage is claimed here.
-The earlier estimates were inconsistent and are not supported by a reproducible timing log.

 ## Scope